Etched Glass & Plastic Sundials

 Inscriptions: none

-Comment: Sandblasted Glass Face.
+Comments: Sandblasted Glass Face.
 A Standard Time Noon Dial that also tells the date.
 Time zone at 15 ° East (MEZ).
-Hole - gnomon at 14cm distance.
-Both front and back sides let you read time and date.
-Mr. Scherffig sent us these photos on October 17, 2006 and he passed away from cancer just eight days later on October 25, 2006.
+Aperture gnomon 14cm from face.
+You can read the dial from either the front or the backside (but text is reversed).Mr.
+Scherffig sent us these photos on October 17, 2006 and he passed away from cancer just eight days later on October 25, 2006.
 So he must have been proud of this, his last sundial.
 For more information, you can contact his daughter at the email address below.

 A CD Refraction Dial